PaulBalanche/WPE-GutenbergBlocks/mkdoc/docs/dynamic_component.md

 - Required: Yes
 - Value:
   - string
+  - text
+  - boolean
+  - select
+  - array
+  - object
   - number
-  - boolean
-  - text
   - image
   - file
   - gallery
-  - object

 *__object__ type allows to have child properties.*
 *In this case, __props__ property should be defined.*